docsforadobe/after-effects-scripting-guide/docs/layers/avlayer.md

 `app.project.item(index).layer(index).hasTrackMatte`

+!!! note
-?> **Note:** This functionality was updated in After Effects 23.0.
+    This functionality was updated in After Effects 23.0.
 Track Matte is no longer dependent on layer order.

 #### Description